funalab/SymbolicIntegrator/README.md

 5. How to train

-   To train LSTM models with performing cross-validation, follow the commands below after change directory.
+   To train LSTM models with performing cross-validation, follow the commands below after change directory (GPU recommended).

    - LSTM string polish model